 Business is a risk wherever you do it but perhaps expanding a business into China exemplifies this more than in any other country.
 Integral to your success is both the protection of intellectual property and a shrewd understanding of cultural protocol.
 Most pitfalls in business can be avoided by meticulous research and preparation and China is no exception.
 If you are ever in doubt, seek either professional or legal guidance before setting up a business in China.

 China's biggest challenge is also it's biggest advantage and that's its size.
 With a market potential of 1.5 billion people, China is set to become second largest consumer market in the world by 2015.
 Other challenges which are typically found in China include an uneven spread of regulations; starting a business in China means facing local protectionism, intellectual property violation and the emphasis on building very close business relationships with business partners.

-If you are interesting in stepping into Chinese market in a conservative way, you can consider try our Business Image Enhancement Plan in China.
+If you are interesting in stepping into Chinese market in a conservative way, you can consider try our services.